nievergeltlab/tractor_haul/README.md

 #### If you do not have HRC
    Specify your own reference panel in the phasing script

-#### This pipeline is a bit primitive:
-   A) jobs are not automatically resubmitted if failed.
-   B) There is no job dependency programmed in, you have to manually check if a job finished before proceeding to the next step

 #### Phase correction:
    Correcting phase dramatically increases computation time.